kaskadegroup/yls/README.md

 # yls
-# Developing an interactive website for Yellow Ligth Store
+# Developing an interactive website for Yellow Light Store